j1sk1ss/pcConomy.PC/README.md

 ![Alt Text](https://github.com/j1sk1ss/pcConomy.PC/blob/master/cover1.png)
 # PcConomy plugin
 ## Main info:
-This is a plugin for minecraft [1.20](https://www.minecraft.net/ru-ru/article/minecraft-java-edition-1-20-1 version).
+This is a plugin for minecraft [1.20.1](https://www.minecraft.net/ru-ru/article/minecraft-java-edition-1-20-1) version.

 A few words about: This plugin realise market economy in minecraft.
 And yes - it`s all...
 But let me more explain